 You can keep your visitors longer on your website with the great user experience.
 If you engage them, they’ll want to explore more.
 Smooth navigation, clear direction, inspiring content and alluring calls to action, you can increase your conversion rates.
 Remember, the longer they stay, they more likely to become leads.
 With a consistent appearance, inspiring imagery, personalized content and on-the-go logging option you can create an almost perfect user experience for your visitors.

 Website redesign and development budgets vary to the client’s needs and goals.
 The pricing is basically time vs. cost like any other service-based business.
 When you’re creating pricing for your clients, anticipate their needs vs. the amount of time it will take you to execute it.
 You can perceive an execution time and determine an hourly rate.
-If you want to learn how much does an e-commerce website redesign costs in 2018, you can check here.
+Here you can learn about e-commerce website redesign costs.

 Whether you have small or big company undergoing a website redesign project is a difficult task.
 You need to establish clear goals and work with right partners.
 In fact, only 24% of the organizations truly love their redesigned website.

-If you want to learn about website design process in detail, don’t forget to read this article!
+If you want to learn about website design process in details, have a look at this article as well.